catseye/Fountain/doc/Definition-of-Fountain.md

 ### Generation with Constraints

+Basic constraint checking during generation of a repeated section.

     Goal ::= <. a = 0 .> { "a" <. a += 1 .> } <. a = 5 .>;
     ===> aaaaa